 Eucalyptus oil has a number of anti-inflammatory and analgesic properties.
 This oil may also help to improve circulation.

-In a 2013 study, researchers evaluated the effects of eucalyptus aromatherapy on pain management following a total knee replacement.
+In , researchers evaluated the effects of eucalyptus aromatherapy on pain management following a total knee replacement.
 The study concluded that inhaling eucalyptus oil can significantly lower inflammation, pain, and blood pressure following this procedure.

 If you have rheumatoid arthritis, you can topically apply this diluted oil or gel to the affected area to reduce inflammation and relieve pain.